 - (1) The following nonresidential uses, if located on or fronting on State Route 48 or County Road 25, shall be subject to the requirements of this section:

 - (a) Any use including outdoor storage;

-- (b) Pet boarding service;
+- (b)(a) Pet boarding service;

-- (c) Pet care facility;
+- (c)(a) Pet care facility;

-- (d) Pet grooming;
+- (d)(a) Pet grooming;

-- (e) Private warehouse:
+- (e)(a) Private warehouse;

-- (f) Retail garden center;
+- (f)(a) Retail garden center;

-- (g) Vehicle repair garage;
+- (g)(a) Vehicle repair garage;

-- (h) Veterinarian hospital or clinic;
+- (h)(a) Veterinarian hospital or clinic;

-- (i) Wholesale garden center; and
+- (i)(a) Wholesale garden center; and

-- (j) Wireless communications facility.
+- (i)(a) Wireless communications facility.

-- (2) Any of the uses above shall plant a landscape buffer conforming to the following requirements:
+- (2)(1) Any of the uses above shall plant a landscape buffer conforming to the following requirements:

 - (a) A 10 foot wide landscape buffer shall run along the entirety of all lot lines on Route 48 and County Road 25.

-- (b) The landscape buffer shall consist of evergreen trees conforming to the following standards.
+- (b)(a) The landscape buffer shall consist of evergreen trees conforming to the following standards.

 - i.
 All trees shall be at least eight feet high at the time of planting.

-- ii.
-All trees shall be planted no more than 10 feet apart as measured center-tocenter.
+- ii.i.All trees shall be planted no more than 10 feet apart as measured center-tocenter.

-- (c) If, for any reason, any tree contributing to the landscaping buffer dies or is destroyed, the tree shall be replanted within the nine months thereof.
+- (c)(a) If, for any reason, any tree contributing to the landscaping buffer dies or is destroyed, the tree shall be replanted within the nine months thereof.

-AA.
+AA.X.
 Outdoor Storage

 - (1) If the outdoor storage is the principal use on a lot, or accessory to a non-residential use, the outdoor storage must be setback the minimum distance required by the underlying district. - (2) Storage areas, whether principal or accessory, shall be screened from the street by vegetation at least six feet in height, except for driveways and other access areas.

-- All such vegetation shall be maintained in good condition and may not protrude into the public right-of-way. - (3) Any outdoor storage on a lot located on or fronting on State Route 48 or County Road 25 shall be subject to the landscape buffer requirement in § 280-50.Z Nonresidential Uses Fronting State Route 48 and County Road 25.
+All such vegetation shall be maintained in good condition and may not protrude into the public right-of-way. - (3) Any outdoor storage on a lot located on or fronting on State Route 48 or County Road 25 shall be subject to the landscape buffer requirement in § 280-50.Z Nonresidential Uses Fronting State Route 48 and County Road 25.the Landscaping, Screening, and Buffering Requirements of this code.

-BB.
+BB.Y.
 Pet Care Facility